 The draft spatial plan relies heavily on the District Plan to translate the vision into reality.
 The District Plan must be drafted clearly and concisely with no ambiguity to achieve the following objectives:

 Quality Outcomes – we need a guiding vision and firm rules to control the intensification in terms of aesthetics, function, safety and juxtaposition with surrounding dwellings and amenities.
 The District plan must both enable and enforce developments that Wellington residents accept as high quality; that contribute to the city’s aspirations of being compact, resilient, vibrant, prosperous, inclusive and connected; and that keep the city green and pleasant as a place to live.
+Is there a way that the City can transition to full NPS compliance, phasing in the level 4 areas so that higher building development is in concentrated areas?.

 Infrastructure – residents throughout Wellington are concerned about the state of our infrastructure.
 It is essential that existing infrastructure is adequately maintained and suitably adapted to climate change; and that new capacity is provided in time for planned growth.